microsoft/onnxruntime/docs/execution-providers/Xnnpack-ExecutionProvider.md

 Pre-built packages of ONNX Runtime([`onnxruntime-android`](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-android)) with XNNPACK EP for Android are published on Maven.
 See [here](../install/index.md#install-on-android) for installation instructions.

-There is no pre-built package for iOS yet.
-We will update it once it is ready.
+Pre-built packages of ONNX Runtime with XNNPACK EP for iOS is not ready.

 ## Build

 Please see the [Build page](../build/eps.md#xnnpack) for instructions on building a package that includes the XNNPACK EP.

-Support build for Android/Windows/Linux
+Support build for Android/iOS/Windows/Linux

 ## Usage